Hardened Guest Images

 │ Enclave OS Virtual │

-│ ra-tls-caddy, containerd, management server, containers │
+│ RA-TLS module, containerd, management server, containers │

 └─────────────────────────────────────────────────────────────┘The guest OS image is the foundation.
-Application-specific layers (ra-tls-caddy, containerd, the management server) are built on top of it.
+Application-specific layers (the RA-TLS module, containerd, the management server) are built on top of it.

 Releases and Measurements